Paparogue/Tabnado/README.md

 Tabnado operates by:
 1. **Scanning Nearby Objects**
-   It looks for enemies or players within a certain radius (default 55 yalms).
+   It looks for enemies or players within a certain radius.
 2. **Performing Visibility Checks**
    It uses collision raycasts to see if a potential target is actually visible, ignoring those behind walls or large obstacles.
 3. **Prioritizing**
-   Among all valid targets, it picks the one closest to your camera center or within the configured distance.
+   Among all valid targets, it picks the one closest to your camera center or within the configured radius distance.

 ---